Paracelsus: Biography

-Paracelsus' mother was probably a native of the Einsiedeln region and a bonds-woman of Einsiedeln Abbey, who before her marriage worked as superintendent in the abbey's hospital.
+Paracelsus' mother was probably a native of the Einsiedeln region and a bondswoman of Einsiedeln Abbey, who before her marriage worked as superintendent in the abbey's hospital.
 Paracelsus in his writings repeatedly made references to his rustic origins and occasionally used Eremita (from the name of Einsiedeln, meaning "hermitage") as part of his name.

 Paracelsus' mother probably died in 1502, after which Paracelsus's father moved to Villach, Carinthia, where he worked as a physician, attending to the medical needs of the pilgrims and inhabitants of the cloister.
 Paracelsus was educated by his father in botany, medicine, mineralogy, mining, and natural philosophy.
-He also received a profound humanistic and theological education from local clerics and the convent school of St. Paul's Abbey in the Lavanttal.
+He received a profound humanistic and theological education from local clerics and the convent school of St. Paul's Abbey in the Lavanttal.
 It is likely that Paracelsus received his early education mainly from his father.
 Some biographers have claimed that he received tutoring from four bishops and Johannes Trithemius, abbot of Sponheim.
 However, there is no record of Trithemius spending much time at Einsiedeln, nor of Paracelsus visiting Sponheim or Würzburg before Trithemius's death in 1516.
 All things considered, Paracelsus almost certainly received instructions from their writings, and not from direct teaching in person.
-At the age of 16 he started studying medicine at the University of Basel, later moving to Vienna.
+At the age of 16, he started studying medicine at the University of Basel, later moving to Vienna.
 He gained his medical doctorate from the University of Ferrara in 1515 or 1516.

 Early career

-"Paracelsus sought a universal knowledge that was not found in books or faculties" thus, between 1517 and 1524, he embarked on a series of extensive travels around Europe.
-His wanderings led him from Italy, France, to Spain, Portugal, to England, Germany, Scandinavia, Poland, Russia, Hungary, Croatia, to Rhodes, Constantinople, and possibly even Egypt.
-During this period of travel, Paracelsus enlisted as an army surgeon and was involved in the wars waged by Venice, Holland, Denmark, and the Tartars.
-Then Paracelsus returned home from his travels in 1524.
+"Paracelsus sought a universal knowledge" that was not found in books or faculties.
+Thus, between 1517 and 1524, he embarked on a series of extensive travels around Europe.
+His wanderings led him from Italy to France, Spain, Portugal, England, Germany, Scandinavia, Poland, Russia, Hungary, Croatia, Rhodes, Constantinople, and possibly even Egypt.
+During this period of travel, Paracelsus enlisted as an army surgeon and was involved in the wars waged by Venice, Holland, Denmark, and the Tatars.
+Then Paracelsus returned home from his travels.
+He tried to establish himself in Salzburg (Austria) but soon fled to avoid arrest and persecution for his participation in the Peasants' Revolt.
+He later obtained citizenship in Strasburg.

-"After visiting his father at Villach and finding no local opportunity to practice, he settled in Salzburg", as a physician, in 1524 and remained there until 1527.
-"Since 1519/20 he had been working on his first medical writings, and he now completed Elf Traktat and Volumen medicinae Paramirum, which describe eleven common maladies and their treatment, and his early medical principles".
-During his return to Villach and working on his first medical writings, "he contemplated many fundamental issues such as the meaning of life and death, health, the causes of disease (internal imbalances or external forces), the place of humans in the world and in the universe, and the relationship between humans (including himself) and God".
+In 1524, "[a]fter visiting his father at Villach and finding no local opportunity to practice, he settled in Salzburg" as a physician, and remained there until 1527.
+"Since 1519/20 he had been working on his first medical writings, and he now completed Elf Traktat and Volumen medicinae Paramirum, which describe eleven common maladies and their treatment, and his early medical principles."
+While he was returning to Villach and while he worked on his first medical writings, "he contemplated many fundamental issues such as the meaning of life and death, health, the causes of disease (internal imbalances or external forces), the place of humans in the world and in the universe, and the relationship between humans (including himself) and God."